 Pay will vary from one state to another, but in-store personal shoppers earn $11 an hour or $27,000 per year.
 Delivery drivers make $55,000 per year, according to their website.

-If you love animals and have some free time on your hands, this is a great option for making money.
+If you love animals and have some free time on your hands, this is an excellent option for making money.
 You can find pet owners that will pay you $20 per visit to walk their dog—a win-win as the dog gets exercise and attention!
-Usually, pet sitters/walkers charge between $15-$25 an hour depending on where you live.
+Usually, pet sitters/walkers charge between $15-$25 an hour, depending on where you live.
 Check your local classified for people needing dog walkers or sign up on Rover.com.

-Renting out a room on Airbnb is a wonderful way to make money from something that you might not have thought of as income-generating property.
-It’s free to sign up and you can start accepting guests right away if you like.
-You’ll need to provide a place for your guest to sleep, so this is only going to work if you have a spare bedroom or are willing to let someone sleep on the couch.
+Renting out a room on Airbnb is a beautiful way to make money from something you might not have considered income-generating property.
+It’s free to sign up, and you can start accepting guests immediately if you like.
+You’ll need to provide a place for your guest to sleep, so this will only work if you have a spare bedroom or are willing to let someone sleep on the couch.

 Airbnb is a website that allows people to rent out a room in their house or apartment to strangers.
 If you’re looking for a temporary place to stay while traveling, renting a room on Airbnb can be less expensive than booking a hotel.
 And if you have an extra room in your house, you can make some extra cash by renting it out.

-If you’re a college student or parent who needs a little extra cash, babysitting is a great way to bring in money without having to pick up a second job.
+If you’re a college student or parent who needs a little extra cash, babysitting is a great way to bring in money without picking up a second job.

 A babysitting service or nanny agency might have clients looking for a nanny or babysitter regularly.
-If you can get hired at one of these places and take care of just one or two kids, your income from that alone could pay for the majority of your monthly expenses.
+If you can get hired at one of these places and take care of just one or two kids, your income alone could pay for most of your monthly expenses.

-You can also offer your services through local student/parent/childcare groups such as Facebook or Craigslist.
+You can also offer services through local student/parent/childcare groups such as Facebook or Craigslist.

 If you have a car, consider driving around your neighborhood with flyers advertising your services.
 Laundromats and dry cleaners are good places to advertise, as well.

-If you can get 2 – 3 regular clients, you can make a steady income from it.
+If you can get 2 – 3 regular clients, you can earn a steady income.

 Online Money-Making Ideas

 Have you ever thought about tutoring online as a side hustle?
-The demand is there—there are many people out there who know they could do better in school and want to get ahead, but aren’t sure how to go about it.
+The demand is there—many people know they could do better in school and want to get ahead but aren’t sure how to do it.

 If you have any kind of background in education or have been studying something that could be useful to someone else, try signing up for one of the many websites (like Chegg Tutors or Tutor.com) that connect tutors with students.
 You can set your own rate, schedule, and availability, so it’s easy to fit around your life without taking on too much at once.

 Ever heard of a social media manager?
-These are people who work for brands, helping them spread their message through all the different social media platforms, like Facebook, Twitter, and Instagram.
+These people work for brands, helping them spread their message through all the different social media platforms, like Facebook, Twitter, and Instagram.

 They focus on things like building a brand’s identity, creating engaging content, and finding people who will be interested in what you’re doing.

-If you’ve got a background in writing, and you know how to use social media, there’s a good chance that this can be a great way to supplement your income—even if you’re not a professional writer!
+If you’ve got a background in writing and know how to use social media, there’s a good chance this can be a great way to supplement your income—even if you’re not a professional writer!

-There’s an old saying that goes, “Do what you love, and you’ll never work a day in your life.”
+An old saying goes, “Do what you love, and you’ll never work a day in your life.”
 In this case, it’s true.
 If you’re looking for more money, look no further than your own interests and expertise.

-According to an article from The Wall Street Journal, in 2013 the number of channels that earned $1 million or more in revenue grew by 35%—and this is only continuing to grow.
+According to an article from The Wall Street Journal, in 2013, the number of channels that earned $1 million or more in revenue grew by 35%—which is only continuing to grow.
 As of 2015, the average YouTube channel brings in $6.80 per thousand views, which means it’s possible to make a pretty substantial income by capitalizing on our growing obsession with online video.